intrinio/r-sdk-legacy/README.md

 ## Introduction

-[Intrinio](https://intrinio.com/) offers a free API to access real time and historical stock market prices and data.
+[Intrinio](https://intrinio.com/) offers a free API to access near real time and historical stock market prices and data.

 This package wraps the Intrinio API for R so that the response data is easy to use.